pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 ERROR_API_METADATA | This property is not for plugins.

-#### 1.3 Example
+#### Example
 You can find `TraceMetadataProvider` sample [here](https://github.com/naver/pinpoint-plugin-sample/blob/master/plugin/src/main/java/com/navercorp/pinpoint/plugin/sample/SampleTraceMetadataProvider.java).

-You may also pass `AnnotationKeyMatcher` with the `ServiceType` (`TraceMetadata.addServiceType(ServiceType, AnnotationKeyMatcher)` in the sample code).
-If you pass an `AnnotationKeyMatcher` like this, matching annotations will be displayed as representative annotation when the `ServiceType`'s `Span` or `SpanEvent` is displayed in the transaction call tree.
+You may also pass `AnnotationKeyMatcher` with the `ServiceType` (`TraceMetadata.addServiceType(ServiceType, AnnotationKeyMatcher`) in the sample code).
+If you pass an `AnnotationKeyMatcher` this way, matching annotations will be displayed as representative annotation when the `ServiceType`'s `Span` or `SpanEvent` is displayed in the transaction call tree.

 ### 2. ProfilerPlugin
 `ProfilerPlugin` modifies target library classes to collect trace data.

-`ProfilerPlugin` works in following steps:
+`ProfilerPlugin` works in the order of following steps:

-1. Pinpoint agent is started when the JVM starts.
+1. Pinpoint Agent is started when the JVM starts.
-2. Pinpoint agent loads all plugins present int the plugin directory.
+2. Pinpoint Agent loads all plugins under plugin directory.
-3. Pinpoint agent invokes `ProfilerPlugin.setup(ProfilerPluginSetupContext)` for each loaded plugins.
+3. Pinpoint Agent invokes `ProfilerPlugin.setup(ProfilerPluginSetupContext)` for each loaded plugin.
-4. In the `setup` method, the plugin defines the classes that should be transformed, and registers a `TransformerCallback` for them.
+4. In the `setup` method, the plugin defines classes that should be transformed and registers a `TransformerCallback`.
-5. Target application starts.
+5. Target application start.
-6. Every time a class is loaded, Pinpoint agent looks for the `TransformerCallback` registered for the class.
+6. Every time a class is loaded, Pinpoint Agent looks up for the `TransformerCallback` registered for the class.
-7. If a `TransformerCallback` is registered, the agent invoke its `doInTransform` method.
+7. If a `TransformerCallback` is registered, the Agent invokes its `doInTransform` method.
 8. `TransformerCallback` modifies the target class' byte code. (e.g. add interceptors, add fields, etc.)
 9. The modified byte code is returned to the JVM, and the class is loaded with the returned byte code.
-10. Application continues.
+10. Application continues running.
 11. When a modified method is invoked, the injected interceptor's `before` and `after` methods are invoked.
-12. The interceptor records trace data.
+12. The interceptor records the trace data.

-The most important points of consideration boils down to i) figuring out which methods are interesting enough to warrant tracing, and ii) injecting interceptors to actually trace these methods.
-These interceptors are used to extract, store and pass trace data around before they are sent off to the collector.
+The most important points of consideration boils down to i) figuring out which methods are interesting enough to warrant tracing. ii) injecting interceptors to actually trace these methods.
+These interceptors are used to extract, store and pass trace data around before they are sent off to the Collector.
 Interceptors may even cooperate with each other, sharing context between them.
 Plugins may also aid in tracing by adding getters or even custom fields to the target class so that the interceptors may access them during execution.
 [Pinpoint plugin sample](https://github.com/naver/pinpoint-plugin-sample) shows you how the `TransformerCallback` modifies classes and what the injected interceptors do to trace methods.

 We will now describe what interceptors must do to trace different kinds of methods.

 #### 2.1 Plain method
-*Plain method* refers to anything that is not a top level method of a node, or is not related to remote or asynchronous invocation.
+*Plain method* refers to anything that is not a top-level method of a node, or is not related to remote or asynchronous invocation.
 [Sample 2](https://github.com/naver/pinpoint-plugin-sample/tree/master/plugin/src/main/java/com/navercorp/pinpoint/plugin/sample/_02_Injecting_Custom_Interceptor) shows you how to trace these plain methods.

 #### 2.2 Top level method of a node
 *Top level method of a node* is a method in which its interceptor begins a new trace in a node.
-These methods are typically acceptors for RPCs, and the trace is recorded as a `Span` with `ServiceType` categorized as server.
+These methods are typically acceptors for RPCs, and the trace is recorded as a `Span` with `ServiceType` categorized as a server.

-How the `Span` is recorded depends on whether or not the transaction has already begun at one of the previous nodes.
+How the `Span` is recorded depends on whether the transaction has already begun at any previous nodes.

 ##### 2.2.1 New transaction
 If the current node is the first one that is recording the transaction, you must issue a new transaction id and record it. `TraceContext.newTraceObject()` will handle this task automatically, so you will simply need to invoke it.

 ##### 2.2.2 Continue Transaction
-If the request came from another node traced by a Pinpoint agent, then the transaction will already have a transaction id issued; and you will have to record the data below to the `Span`.
-(Most of these data are sent by the previous node, usually packed in the request message)
+If the request came from another node traced by a Pinpoint Agent, then the transaction will already have a transaction id issued; and you will have to record the data below to the `Span`.
+(Most of these data are sent from the previous node, usually packed in the request message)

 name | description
 --- | ---